 - They get a lot of results… too many!
 They search again, this time for “mma for women.”

-- Your website appears in search results.
-They click.
-Curious, they check out a few links, then download the free beginner’s guide after providing their email and answering one or two questions.
+- They also spot your website in search results or click on “Website” on your Google My Business profile.
+Curious, they check out a few links, then watch your “MMA for Newbies” video or download the free beginner’s guide after providing their email and answering one or two questions.
 (They probably see your Yelp reviews, too.)

 - In your email newsletter, you continue offering helpful tips.
 They start feeling like your business is trustworthy, someone they can turn to.